ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 }
 ```

-The `value` passed to context is not a reference to the `value` variable, but the `🍌` value itself.
-If we change `value` after we set the context, it won't update:
+The value passed to context is not a reference to the `value` variable, but the `🍌` value itself.
+If `value` changes after the context is set, it won't update:

 ```ts:example
 let emoji = '🍌'